Refractive errors are the most common type of eye disorder.

 Conductive keratoplasty is similar to laser thermal keratoplasty, except it uses radiofrequency energy instead of laser energy to reshape the cornea.

 CK is more common in the U.S. because its effects are more consistent and last longer.

 Intacs (intracorneal ring)

-Intacs corneal inserts or implants are used to treat mild myopia.
-In this procedure, two small, translucent, and crescent-shaped pieces of a plastic polymer are inserted into the cornea to reshape the front surface of the eye
+Intacs corneal inserts or implants can treat mild myopia.
+In this procedure, two small, translucent, crescent-shaped pieces of plastic polymer are inserted into the cornea.
+This reshapes the eye’s front surface.